raspberrypilearning/chatbot/en/step_5.md

 --- /hint ---
 --- /hints ---

 + You can put any code inside an `if` or `else` block, not just code to make your chatbot speak.
-If you click your ChatBot's 'costume' tab, you'll see that there is more than one.
+If you click your chatbot's **Costume** tab, you'll see that it has more than one.

     ![ChstBot costumes](images/chatbot-costume-view.png)

-+ Can you change the ChatBot's costume to match the response?
++ Can you change the chatbot's costume to match your response?

-    Test and save: You should see your ChatBot's face change, depending on the user's answer.
+    Test and save: You should see your chatbot's face change depending on your answer.

     ![Testing a changing costume](images/chatbot-costume-test.png)

 --- hints ---
 --- hint ---
-Your ChatBot should now also __switch costume__ depending on the answer given.
+Your chatbot should now also __switch costume__ depending on the answer given.
 --- /hint ---
 --- hint ---
 Here are the code blocks you'll need to use: